MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### MoveHeadToLocation (beta)

-Move Misty's head to a specified up-down or left-right location.
+Moves Misty's head to a specified up-down or left-right location.

 Parameters